 Under Title IX, only the school’s conduct toward the recipient party qualifies as retaliation.
 This includes conduct by anyone acting on the school’s behalf, such as the administration, faculty, or other employees.
 That means that if you are being harassed, intimidated, or threatened by other parties — such as other students — it does not qualify as retaliation.
-However, it may be the basis of a Title IX complaint.
+However, if your school knows of the conduct and fails to take action to address it, it may constitute retaliation and could form the basis of a Title IX complaint.

 What Can I Do About Retaliation?

 If you are being retaliated against, immediately start collecting documents and recording events that indicate retaliation.
 For example, print and save emails, record any meetings or calls, and note any events.
 All records should include the date, time, parties involved, and the matters discussed.
 Keeping this information in chronological order on a spreadsheet may also be helpful.

 In addition to taking the above actions, consider calling your school’s Title IX Coordinator and informing them of the situation.
 The Coordinator may be willing to remedy the situation in order to insulate the school from any further liability.

 You can also contact the OCR at email@example.com.
 OCR enforces civil rights laws and will take action against schools that retaliate.
 If you have already filed a formal Title IX complaint with their office, inform them of the retaliation immediately so that it becomes part of their investigation.
 Even if you do not have a formal complaint, you can contact OCR to address this retaliation.

 In general, to show that you have been retaliated against, you must demonstrate that:

 - You engaged in activities or asserted rights protected under Title IX;